MarquitosPT/Marquitos.Events/README.md

     }
 ```

-Then register the RabbitMQ Consumer Service Engine and the Event Consumer on your services configuration:
+Then register the RabbitMQ Consumer Service Engine and the Event Consumer on your services configuration.
 ``` csharp
 ...
     // Register the RabbitMQ connections string